Keaton Kristick: College career

 Keaton chose to attend Oregon State University for the family atmosphere, his "relationships with the coaches and the chance to play in the Pac-10 Conference", where he majored in business.
-As a true freshman in 2006, he saw some action as a back-up linebacker and in a special teams role and recorded 17 tackles.
+As a true freshman with the Beavers in 2006, he saw some action as a back-up linebacker and in a special teams role and recorded 17 tackles.
 He forced a fumble against Hawaii quarterback Colt Brennan, and recovered a fumble from Stanford quarterback T.C.
 Ostrander, which set up an Oregon State touchdown.
 In 2007, he saw action in all 13 games and recorded 15 tackles.

 In 2008, he started in all 13 games and finished the season as the team's second-leading tackler with 85 tackles including 14 for loss and 3.5 quarterback sacks, and four passes broken up.
 He ranked second on the team and eighth in the Pacific-10 Conference in terms of tackles for loss.
 In the upset win against USC, Kristick compiled a career-high of ten tackles including two for losses of yardage and one quarterback sack.
 He was named to the All-Pac-10 second-team.

 Keaton was named a consensus 1st team All-Pac-10 linebacker in 2009 and led his team in tackles with 95 including 8.5 for loss, two INT's and seven passes broken up as a strongside LB.

 Prior to the 2009 season, he was added to the Lott Trophy and Bednarik Award watch lists.
 ESPN analyst Ted Miller rated him the 19th-ranked player in the Pac-10.
 College Football News named him to their "120 Players To Know".

 Professional career

 San Francisco 49ers

-Kristick was not selected in the 2010 NFL Draft, but was signed by the San Francisco 49ers shortly after as a free agent.
+Kristick was not selected in the 2010 NFL draft, but was signed by the San Francisco 49ers shortly after as a free agent.

 On September 4, 2011, he was waived by the 49ers.

 Personal life

-On June 15, 2019, Krisrick married Molly Brown in Chicago, IL where they reside today.
-They share a daughter.
+On June 15, 2019, Kristick married Molly Brown of Nebraska in Chicago, IL where they reside today.
+They share two daughters and live in prominent Lake Forest.